Reinforcement Learning with Budget-Constrained Nonparametric Function Approximation for Opportunistic Spectrum Access: Problem Formulation

-The reward obtained when transitioning to state $s_{t+1}$ as a result of taking action $a_t$ in state $s_t$ is given by the number of bits received successfully as a result of a single channel access and can be measured by an acknowledgment in practice.
-If the bit packet fails to be successfully received, a zero or negative reward is incurred due to the sensing overhead and the resulting collision with the green network.
-This can be written as:
+The underlying system (i.e., described by the PU communication patterns) evolves from a state $\bs_t$ to a state $\bs_{t+1}$ probabilistically when the SU radio takes an action $\ba_t$.
+This transition model does not need to be known or explicitly learned by the SU network radios.

-where $R(a)$ is the number of bits successfully received when using channel $a$, which is upper bounded by the channel capacity.
-Note that we make the assumption that all packet losses for the blue network are due to channel access collisions.
+The reward obtained when transitioning to state $\bs_{t+1}$ as a result of taking action $\ba_t$ in state $\bs_t$ is proportional to the number of bits received successfully and in practice can be measured by an acknowledgment.
+If the packet fails to be successfully received, a negative reward is incurred due to the resulting collision with the PU network.